turbosnail9/clic-app/README.md

-clic-app
+Closed  Loop Insulin Control Android App
 ========

-Closed  Loop Insulin Control App
+This application was developed to assist